February 23. Kazinform's timeline of major events

 EVENTS

-1993 - The Kazakhstan-Hungary Friendship Society is established at the House of Friendship in Almaty city.
+1993 - The Kazakhstan-Hungary Friendship Society was established at the House of Friendship in Almaty.

-1995 - The Abai House opens its doors in London.
+1995 - The Abai House in London opens its doors.
 It is a cultural center of Kazakhstan in the United Kingdom of Great Britain and Northern Ireland.

 2012 - The National Bank of Kazakhstan becomes an associate member of the Islamic Financial Services Board (IFSB).

-2012 - The Republic of Kazakhstan becomes the 24th member of the G8 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction.
-It is announced at the G8 meeting in Washington DC.

-2015 - At the meeting of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) hosted by Vienna, Kazakhstan is elected the Co-President of the Conference on Facilitating Entry into Force of the CTBT.
+2015 - At the meeting of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) hosted by Vienna, Kazakhstan was elected Co-President of the Conference on Facilitating Entry into Force of the CTBT.

-2017 - Kazakhstan's Assylkhan Amangaliuly is awarded the United Nations medal for the impeccable and exemplary fulfillment of requirements for military observers for a peacekeeping mission in Côte d'Ivoire.
+2017 - Kazakhstan's Assylkhan Amangaliuly was awarded the United Nations medal for the impeccable and exemplary fulfillment of requirements for military observers for a peacekeeping mission in Côte d'Ivoire.

-2018 - A photo exhibition dedicated to the 25th anniversary of the establishment of diplomatic relations between the Republic of Kazakhstan and the European Union (EU) is unveiled at the building of the European External Action Service in Brussels.
+2018 - A photo exhibition dedicated to the 25th Anniversary of the establishment of diplomatic relations between the Republic of Kazakhstan and the European Union starts at the building of the European External Action Service in Brussels.